Merkoba/Effer/README.md

 Or just use the binary provided in the latest release.

+There's a simple bash script to move the release binary to /bin

 # Arguments
 Check --help to find out about arguments that can be used.